 The future is very collaborative as the internet continues to bring artists together from all over the world to form working relationships.
 Even many brands seem enthusiastic to work alongside contemporary artists on engaging visual content.
 While this is great for bringing revenue in towards their art, I do see it pose continual questions around integrity, tastefulness and interests as the line between ‘content’ and ‘art’ is extremely blurred.

 Can you explain to a young artist what their money goes into when they invest in a

-To a young artist, a video can seem expensive, and rightly so as it could very well cost more than the production of an entire album.
+To a young artist, a video can seem expensive.
+Rightly so as it could very well cost more than the production of an entire album.
 The reason being that the film industry prices, in terms of rates and hire, are more geared towards the advertising industry.
-With that said I would always encourage artists to focus on quality rather than quantity by doing fewer videos but making them more interesting or dynamic!
+With that said I would always encourage artists to focus on quality rather than quantity.
+Do fewer videos but make them more interesting or dynamic!
 By investing in the right type of director who can bring in a talented crew to get great results on the cheapest budget possible, you have a better chance of making an impact with your music in the long run.